baiiiii/archlinux-wsl/README.md

 ## Installation

+From a Windows system with [WSL 2 installed](https://learn.microsoft.com/en-us/windows/wsl/install), use one of the following installation method.
-Note that WSL1 is **not** supported.
+Note that WSL 1 is **not** supported.

 ### Automated install

 **Warning:** This automated install method is a work in progress and is not yet functional!

-From a Windows system with WSL2 installed, run the following command in a PowerShell prompt:
+Run the following command in a PowerShell prompt:

 ```powershell
 wsl --install archlinux